Skip to content

 Widow Whites Tavern in Basking Ridge, New Jersey - Mr. Local History Archive #mrlocalhistory

-The capture of General Charles Lee on December 13, 1776 at Widow White’s Tavern in Basking Ridge might be one of the most important lesser told events of the American Revolution.
-If it didn’t happen, General George Washington might not have became the leader and father of our country.
+The capture of General Charles Lee on December 13, 1776, at Widow White’s Tavern in Basking Ridge might be one of the most important, lesser-told events of the American Revolution.
+If it hadn’t happened, General George Washington might not have become the leader and father of our country.

-At about noon time on December 13,1776, General Charles Lee (1731-1782), General Charles Lee was alarmed by Major Wilkinson while he was writing a letter to General Gates about George Washington in an upstairs bedroom of the Widow White’s Tavern on what is now the corner of South Finley and Colonial just outside the village of Basking Ridge in Bernards Township.
+At about noon time on December 13, 1776, General Charles Lee (1731-1782), General Charles Lee was alarmed by Major Wilkinson while he was writing a letter to General Gates about George Washington in an upstairs bedroom of the Widow White’s Tavern in what is now the corner of South Finley and Colonial just outside the village of Basking Ridge in Bernards Township.

-General Charles Lee Esq. had been the favorite of many in the Continental Congress to replace General Washington as the leader of the Continental Army forces back in 1776.
+General Charles Lee Esq. was the favorite of many in the Continental Congress to replace General Washington as the leader of the Continental Army forces in 1776.

 Widow Whites Tavern in Basking Ridge, New Jersey - Mr. Local History Archive #mrlocalhistory